chef/knife-google/README.md

 menu.
 Select "Credentials".
 Under the "OAuth" section, select "Create New Client ID".
 Specify the [Installed Application](https://developers.google.com/accounts/docs/OAuth2#installed) Application type with sub-type "Other", then "Create Client ID".
-These actions will generate a new "Client ID", "Client secret", and "Redirect URI's".
+These actions will generate a new "Client ID", "Client secret", and "Redirect URIs".

 This knife plugin includes a `setup` sub-command that requires you to supply the client ID and secret in order to obtain an "authorization